roryokane/quick-connect-4-for-interview/README.md

 The skeleton of this project was based on the code for another browser game of mine, [Pegs](https://github.com/roryokane/pegs-js).

+## Status

+What works:

+- Displaying the interface
+- Updating the interface when the game state changes
+- Dropping pieces
+    - You are prevented from dropping pieces into a full column
+- Detecting a winner
+- Starting a new game

+What’s missing:

+- Keybindings for the controls.
+The code is there, but it gets an error from deep inside the the Keymage library I use when it is included.
+- The game does not prevent you from playing more pieces after a winner has been detected.

 ## Building

 Building this project requires requires [NPM](https://www.npmjs.com/).